DataStax-Examples/taxi-iot-demo/README.md

 ## Setup and Running

 ### Prerequisites
-The prerequisites required for this application to run

-e.g.
 * Java 8
 * A running DSE cluster
 * Maven to compile and run code